“I know everything about the prince. It is none of my business.” (92)

 The artwork for this novel was beautiful.
 From the dress designs to the people to the settings, everything was done to an incredible level of detail, such that I found myself spending probably an excessive amount of time examining Sebastian’s dressing room and noting the music hall dancers’ muscle tone.
 I loved how the panels varied from looking down at the scene from above to close-ups on the characters’ facial expressions to a more standard side view.
 It helped move the story along, but also forced the reader to pause when something particularly emotional was taking place.

 The ending got me in all the feels and I wanted to hug everyone in the story.
-This is an easy recommendation for anyone who wants a pure, emotional story of finding oneself in the world.
+The Prince and the Dressmaker is an easy recommendation for anyone who wants a pure, emotional story of finding oneself in the world.